 Depending on your company’s stage and financial plans, understanding an investor’s perspective on evaluating company culture can help you position yourself to receive future funding.
 Vas Natarajan (Partner, Accel) and Dasha Maggio (VP, Founder Success, Felicis Ventures) walked us through an investor’s process of evaluating company culture.
 Investors look towards their network and public conversations (again, on public sites like Glassdoor) for the majority of their culture evaluation - meaning what your employees chat and share about your company may direct your evaluation.
 Evaluating how a company manifests their values and missions is a main contributor to understanding the culture of the company.

 3) Creating an Attractive Company Culture Won't Happen Overnight

 Becoming a culture-first company takes self-reflection and internal discussion and planning - it won’t come easy, or overnight.
 Listening and encouraging employees to share their perspective on culture (through engagement surveys like Culture Amp's) helps to define what their employee experience looks like in the workplace, and helps you design a culture-first employee experience modeled from the needs of your current employees.

 Next up?
 Determine which levers, tools or tactics you’ll implement to begin building a more positive workplace culture.
-Rewards and recognition programs are a low-hanging fruit that that not only lend to culture building, but are also proven to motivate and retain top talent.
+Employee rewards and employee recognition programs are a low-hanging fruit that that not only lend to culture building, but are also proven to motivate and retain top talent.

-1. Bringing a rewards and recognition program to your company can be streamlined through data - bring your point home by presenting your case with data that backs up current recognition sentiment and feedback.
+1. Bringing an employee rewards and employee recognition program to your company can be streamlined through data - bring your point home by presenting your case with data that backs up current recognition sentiment and feedback.
 We share tips here for digesting your engagement survey data specific to recognition learnings and insights.

 Until next time!